Hospice care gave my mum a dignified death - now others might not have that chance

 There are of course many other reasons why some people support assisted dying, but the consequences for an already struggling hospice sector is currently unclear.

 Fundraising, the goodwill and generosity of strangers, can only go so far in funding palliative care.
-Hospice are begging for sustainable funding from the government to compliment the enormous amount of fundraising they undertake to continue their incredible work.
+Hospice are begging for sustainable funding from the government to complement the enormous amount of fundraising they undertake to continue their incredible work.

 Our experience with the hospice was short.
 Some people rely on them for many years, their conditions incurable but manageable, and their lives are lived better as a result.